s-macke/AdventureAI/README.md

 Due to the costs, I have so far only conducted analysis on two games

-- ["9:05" by Adam Cadre](https://en.wikipedia.org/wiki/9:05).
-This game is considered to be one of the finest compact text adventures for novices.
+- ["9:05" by Adam Cadre](https://en.wikipedia.org/wiki/9:05) This game is considered to be one of the finest compact text adventures for novices.
 - ["Suveh Nux" by David Fisher](https://ifdb.org/viewgame?id=xkai23ry99qdxce3) A short, puzzle-oriented piece of interactive fiction.

 # Detailed breakdown of "9:05"

 ## Spoiler

-The following text heavily spoilers the game *9:05*.
-You can play the game for free [here](https://adamcadre.ac/if/905.html).
-It takes only half an hour to complete.
+The following text contains heavy spoilers for the game *9:05*.

+You can play the game for free [here](https://adamcadre.ac/if/905.html), and it takes only half an hour to complete.

 ## 9:05 playthrough with GPT-4

-One rule for Large Language Models is, that they need some space to think about their next move.
+One rule for Large Language Models is that they need some space to think about their next move to simulate an inner monologue.
-I have therefore tried various prompting techniques, and the most successful one over all models is that the LLM must repeat its current situation and have to provide a justification for each step it takes in a very specific format:
+I have therefore tried various prompting techniques, and the most successful one across all models is that the LLM must repeat its current situation and provide a justification for each step it takes in a very specific format

 ```
 * SITUATION: A short description of the current situation you are in.